List of nominated members of the Rajya Sabha

-Twelve members are nominated to the Rajya Sabha by the President of India for six-years term for their contributions towards arts, literature, sciences, and social services.
+Twelve members are nominated to the Rajya Sabha by the President of India for a six-year term for their contributions towards arts, literature, sciences, and social services.
 This right has been bestowed upon the President according to the Fourth Schedule (Articles 4(1) and 80(2)) of the Constitution of India.

 Current members

 This is a Current list of Members of the Rajya Sabha who have been nominated by the President.

-Past members
+List of members

-This is a Complete list of Members of the Rajya Sabha who have been nominated by the President.
+This is a complete list of Members of the Rajya Sabha who have been nominated by the President.